The Magnolia Point Women's Club (MPWC), dba

 or volunteering time.
 The possibilities

-— and rewards —
+— and rewards — are many.

 and Clay County.
 These accomplishments are largely due to